dapphub/ENS-old/spec.md

-ENS
-===

-universal name system.

-the app maps strings to bytes32 values.
+This app maps *ens query strings* to bytes32 values.
 The app also maintains a record of which values represent subnodes as opposed to raw values.

 It is like a basic file naming scheme that distinguishes between file objects and directory objects.